ElMehdiBen/Py_Course/Data Analysis/Exo_QlikSense.md

 Data : https://www.kaggle.com/chandanmalla/marketinganalyticsdata?select=Psychometric+and+Demographic+Data.csv

-This data is Big columns-wise.
+This data is Big from the columns side.
 The objective is simple : it is to identify patterns, trends within the data.
 Insights we cannot simply analyse.

 ### Possible Questions :